amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 $ cp buildspec.yml.draft buildspec.yml
 </pre>

 Now that you have a copy of the draft as your buildspec, you can start editing it.
-If you get stuck, look at the [hintspec.yml](hints/hintspec.yml) file also in the hints folder.
+If you get stuck, look at the [hintspec.yml](hints/hintspec.yml) file in the hints folder.

-Here are some links to the documentation and hints:
-Add the remaining instructions to Dockerfile.draft.
+Add the remaining instructions to buildspec.yml.
 Here are links to documentation and hints to help along the way:

 *#[TODO]: Command to log into ECR.
 Remember, it has to be executed $(maybe like this?)*

+* The ECR login command you copied earlier includes a **no-include-email** flag. **Do not include it** as CodeBuild is using an earlier version of the CLI.
 * http://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html
 * http://docs.aws.amazon.com/codebuild/latest/userguide/sample-docker.html#sample-docker-docker-hub